Back to School Resources: Ambassadors

 Summer Homework

-Information on Summer assignments are available here.
-Students should bring their completed summer work to school with them on September 2nd.
-This work includes a math packet and literature assignment.
+Students should bring their completed summer work to school with them on August 31st.
+This work includes:

 Back-to-School Supplies

 Here is a link to our Back to School supply list.
 Students should bring all materials on the first day of school and maintain them throughout the year, replacing supplies as necessary.
-The list does not include supplies that your adolescent may need for completing work at home, such as writing supplies, stapler, scissors, markers, etc.
+The list does not include supplies your adolescent may need to complete work at home, such as writing supplies, a stapler, scissors, markers, etc.

 A Note About Class Fees

 The student activity fee of $200 that you paid with your contract makes a number of activities possible in the Ambassadors.
-We use this fee to help pay the cost of any United Nations Day or Festival of Lights costumes, World Language field trips and lunches, class field trips, and Metro transportation for trips.
+We use this fee to help pay the cost of any UN Day or Festival of Lights supplies, World Language field trips and lunches, class field trips, and Metro transportation for trips.

-The only money that we will be asking you to pay, outside of this fee, is for the week-long Spring Immersion trip.
-The class budget covers a substantial portion of the total cost of this trip, and in addition, we will be using fundraising money to defray the student cost for the trip.
+The only money we will ask you to pay, aside from this fee, is for the week-long Spring Immersion trip.
+The class budget covers a substantial portion of the total cost of this trip, and we will also use fundraising money to defray the student cost.
 We will be in communication about the per-student final cost of the trip as soon as we know.

 Calendar Items